Facco-Bruno/MLOps-Basic-Application/README.md

 # MLOps-Basic-Application
-Repository with some code about MLOps application with code, some tools used:
+Repository with some code about MLOps application, some tools used:
 * MLFlow
 * FastAPI
 * Evidently